datacheckerbv/AutoCapture/README.md

 # AutoCapture

-This project contains Datachecker's AutoCapture tool, that captures images of identity documents (ID/Passport/Driver license).
+This project contains Datachecker's AutoCapture tool, that captures images of paper documents + identity documents (ID/Passport/Driver license).
 The tool only takes a capture once a document is detected and it passes the quality control.

 The tool will be run in the browser and is therefore written in JavaScript.